huven/asif-format/README.md

 ...
 | S * (C - 1)    | S              | Chunk group C-1                     |

-## Chunk group
+## Chunk Group

-A chunk group consists of
-- N data chunk numbers
-- 1 bitmap chunk number
+A chunk-group stores N data-chunk references followed by a single bitmap-chunk reference.
+The most-significant nine bits of each chunk number are reserved for flag bits.
+The remaining 55 bits represent the physical chunk index.

-To determine the data chunk number, divide relative offset by chunk size.
+To determine the data chunk number, divide the relative offset by chunk size.

 | Offset (hex) | Length (bytes) | Description                         |
 |--------------|----------------|-------------------------------------|